 How to Care for the Kiwi Aeonium

 This is one of those rare succulents that is actually dormant during the summer.
-Instead, most of its growing occurs during the winter when conditions are a bit less harsh.
+Instead, most of its growth occurs during the winter when conditions are a bit less harsh.
 While it can survive outside In summers that are not overly hot and humid, it will appreciate being indoors during that season.
 It may also be able to skip the dormancy phase completely, continuing growth year-round.

 It is just as at home in pot on a windowsill as it is outside, so you’ll find it hard to use the excuse that you don’t have enough space.
 Like many Aeonium, it can survive with very little intervention.
 However, regular pruning and attention will lead to more dense, attractive foliage.

 How to Water Kiwi Aeonium

 This plant is somewhat unusual in that it prefers to be a bit moister than many other succulents.
 Use the finger test to determine if it is time to water: stick a finger at least 2 inches into the soil and make sure it is dry.
 You’ll probably end up watering about once a week, like most other succulents.
 During its active growing period (winter to spring), you should water it more frequently.
 They tend to be more forgiving of excess water than other fat plants.
-When it is dormant, usually the summer, water it only if you see the leaves wrinkling.
+When it is dormant, usually in the summer, water it only if you see the leaves wrinkling.
 Succulents that are dormant need little to no water.